wowitsjack/Hitman-Peacock-SteamDeck/README.md

 1. **Download Peacock**:
    - Go to [Peacock's official website](https://thepeacockproject.org) and download the latest release.
-   - Extract the Peacock release files into the same directory as `HitmanRun.exe`.
+   - Extract the Peacock release files into the HITMAN III install directory, alongside `Launcher.exe`.

 2. **Add HitmanRun to Steam**:
    - Open Steam on your Steam Deck.